 Food entering Australia is subject to the Imported Food Control Act 1992.
-Under this legislation imported food is inspected and controlled using a risk-based border inspection program called the Imported Food Inspection Scheme, which is administered by the Department of Agriculture and Water Resources.
+Under this legislation imported food is inspected and controlled using a risk-based border inspection program called the Imported Food Inspection Scheme, which is administered by the Department of Agriculture, Water and the Environment.

-Under the Food Standards Australia New Zealand Act 1991, FSANZ provides risk assessment advice to the Department of Agriculture and Water Resources on foods that pose a medium to high risk to public health and safety.
-In addition to advice provided on risk category foods, FSANZ also provides risk assessment advice to the Department of Agriculture and Water Resources in response to formal requests.
+Under the Food Standards Australia New Zealand Act 1991, FSANZ provides risk assessment advice to the Department of Agriculture, Water and the Environment on foods that pose a medium to high risk to public health and safety.
+In addition to advice provided on risk category foods, FSANZ also provides risk assessment advice to the Department of Agriculture, Water and the Environment in response to formal requests.
 From time-to-time, FSANZ may also provide advice in other circumstances (e.g. in response to a national food safety incident).
-The Department of Agriculture and Water Resources is responsible for inspecting and sampling imported foods to ensure they comply with the Code.
+The Department of Agriculture, Water and the Environment is responsible for inspecting and sampling imported foods to ensure they comply with the Code.
 Read more about our risk assessment advice.